dennisXZX/react-hacker-news/README.md

 - Search history feature could be provided.

 - Routing could be handled better (like 404 page).
-There is no safeguard on routing at the moment.
+There is no handling on routing at the moment.

 - Error occurred during data fetching could be handled more elegantly.
 Currently the app only provides limited error handling (showing a simple error message)